Medical Malpractice Case Results

 Confidential Settlement.
 Deborah Dodge and David Ansley represented a woman whose family practitioner, despite a palpable lump, did not recommend further follow-up treatment.
 Due to a 12-month delay in diagnosis, she was diagnosed with breast cancer with lymph node involvement.

 $800,000 Verdict.
-David Ansley and Ben Stringer represented a man who suffered a sore on the inside of his cheek.
+David Ansley represented a man who suffered a sore on the inside of his cheek.
 His oral surgeon diagnosed the lesion to be benign when in fact it was Stage I cancer.
 By the time it was diagnosed, the cancer had progressed to Stage III, requiring an 18-hour surgery to remove his cheek, all of his teeth and lymph nodes with reconstructive surgery.

 $662,000 Verdict.
 David Ansley represented a 63-year-old woman whose anal cancer was misdiagnosed as hemorrhoids.
 She and her husband brought suit, alleging the delay in diagnosis reduced her chance of surviving the disease.

 Confidential Settlement.
 David Ansley represented a 55-year-old man whose kidney cancer was misdiagnosed as anemia.
 By the time the cancer was diagnosed, it had progressed from Stage I to Stage III.

 Confidential Settlement.
 David Ansley represented a 38-year-old woman whose breast cancer was misdiagnosed as fibrocystic disease, despite the surgeon’s failure to obtain a biopsy.